anup7349/python-project/privacy-policy.md

 ## 2. Information We Do Not Collect
 We respect your privacy.
-Resume Builder AI does not collect, store, or share any personal information on our servers.
+Resume Builder AI does not collect or store personal data on our servers.

 ---

 ## 3. Information You Provide

-The app allows users to enter details such as:
+The app allows users to enter information such as:

 - Name
 - Contact information (email, phone)
 - Education and experience
 - Skills and certifications

-👉 This information is:
+This information is:

 - Used only for generating resumes
-- Processed locally or temporarily
+- Processed temporarily during the app session
-- Not stored or transmitted to any database
+- Not stored, saved, or shared with any third party

 ---